drocheam/optrace/docs/source/usage/geometry.rst

    eye_model = ot.presets.geometry.arizona_eye(pos=[0.3, 0.7, 1.2])
    RT.add(eye_model)

-As for the :func:`legrand_eye <optrace.tracer.presets.geometry.legrand_eye>` we have the parameters :python:`pupil` and :python:`r_det`.
-Additionally there is a :python:`adaptation` parameter specified in diopters, which defaults to 0 dpt.
+As for the :func:`legrand_eye <optrace.tracer.presets.geometry.legrand_eye>`, we have the parameters :python:`pupil` and :python:`r_det`.
+Additionally there is an :python:`adaptation` parameter specified in diopters, which defaults to 0 dpt.

 .. testcode::